AbdelrahmanRewaished/Movie-Base/README.md

 2- Recycler Views and Card Views

 ## How to use
-Download the apk File from https://github.com/AbdoRewaished/movie-base/releases/download/v1/stream_base.apk &
+Download the apk File from <a href="https://github.com/AbdoRewaished/movie-base/releases/download/v1/stream_base.apk">here</a>
+&
 Enjoy :')